johnykvsky/spisywarka/README.md

 ## Install

-Download/clone repository, go into, update .env with your database settings and:
+Download/clone repository, go into, copu .env.dist to .env, update .env with your database settings and:

 ``` bash
 $ composer install